syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Indicator color of the linear progress indicator.
+            Color of the progress indicator in the linear progress bar.
             <br/>
             <br/>
         </td>